Lamelynx/GodotUniversalIntentPlugin-Android/README.md

 Donation
 ========

-I accept donation in form of your code examples or your time to exapnd this plugin.
+I accept donation in form of your code examples or your time to expand this plugin.

 Installation
 ============